 Experience the numerous facets of South Africa on this fabulous trip.
 Look forward to vibrant international cities, soaring rocky mountains, beautiful coastlines and a fascinating mix of cultures and languages.
 One particular highlight is represented by a safari through the worldfamous Kruger National Park!
 If you’re lucky, you might even see the “Big 5” – elephants, leopards, rhinoceros, buffalo and lions.

-Day 2: Cape Town – South Africa’s oldest city
+Day 2: Table Mountain & Cape Town – South Africa’s oldest city

-The scenic beauty of the coast and the foothills of the splendid semi-desert “Klein Karoo” are just some of the things we will enjoy on our way to Wilderness.
+Now we will drive back along the wonderful Garden Route towards Cape Town.
 We will make a stop in the Stellenbosch region, one of South Africa’s best-known wine-growing regions.
-At an exquisite wine tasting session, we will indulge in the magnificent wine culture.
-We will spend the night in the Wilderness area.
+At an exquisite wine tasting session, we’ll indulge in the magnificent wine culture.
+Then we travel on towards Cape Town and we will be staying in a comfortable hotel nearby.

 Day 7: Panorama Route & Blyde River Canyon